krontech/chronos-updates/doc/XCOMPILE.md

 cowbuilder - Mooooo
 -------------------
-`pbulder` works by creating tarballs of the pristine build environment that can be extracted, modified and discard on each build.
-This tends to be inefficient, and has a lot of overhead.
+`pbulder` works by creating tarballs of the pristine build environment, which then extracted, modified and discard on each build.
+This is rather inefficient, and has a lot of disk and CPU overhead before any build can start.
 The solution to this is a more modern tool known as `cowbuilder`, which takes advantage of copy-on-write filesystem features to eliminate this overhead and dramatically improve build times.

 You can create a `chroot` located at `/var/cache/pbuilder/base-jessie-armel.cow` with `cowbuilder` as follows: